Your cart is currently empty!

 Mine is the only book that gives you a detailed 'how' of supporting your child along family-based treatment lines.
 It is the only book that holds your hand through all the wider questions families face, like what to do about school, friends, relapse prevention, communication and emotions.
 As a parent said, it covers all the bases.

-And then there are many books that are the memoirs of parents or sufferers, and I am not sure they’re a wise choice.
+My book is absolutely not a memoir.
+I take care of my readers' emotions: my book is sympathetic and upbeat – the furthest you can get from a misery memoir.
+There are many memoirs from parents or sufferers, and I am not sure they're a wise choice for you right now.
 Inevitably, they relate to treatment, or lack of treatment, that has little in common with the up-to-date treatment I am talking about.
 So they tend to paint a rather horrific picture of the journey.
-I take care of my readers’ emotions: my book is sympathetic and upbeat – the furthest you can get from a misery memoir.

 Is there an audiobook?